 Just as there exists no general duty of disclosure, so parties, when entering into negotiations for the conclusion of a contract, are normally under no obligation to treat the information they have exchanged as confidential.
-In other words, since a party is normally free to decide which facts relevant to the transaction under negotiation to disclose, such information is as a rule to be considered nonconfidential, i.e. information which the other party may either disclose to third persons or use for purposes of its own should no contract be concluded.
+In other words, since a party is normally free to decide which facts relevant to the transaction under negotiation to disclose, such information is as a rule to be considered non-confidential, i.e. information which the other party may either disclose to third persons or use for purposes of its own should no contract be concluded.

 1. A invites B and C, producers of air-conditioning systems, to submit offers for the installation of such a system.
 In their offers B and C also provide some technical details regarding the functioning of their respective systems, with a view to enhancing the merits of their products.
-A decides to reject B's offer and to continue negotiations only with C. A is free to use the information contained in B's offer in order to induce C to propose more favourable conditions.
+A decides to reject B's offer and to continue negotiations only with C. A is free to use the information contained in B's offer in order to induce C to propose more favourable conditions for by receiving the information the other party implicitly agrees to treat it as confidential.
+The only problem which may arise is that if the period during which the other party is not to disclose the information is too long, this might contravene the applicable laws prohibiting restrictive trade practices.
+Yet even in the absence of such an express declaration the receiving party may be under a duty of confidentiality.
+This is the case where, in view of the particular nature of the information or the professional qualifications of the parties, it would be contrary to the general principle of good faith and fair dealing for the receiving party to disclose it, or to use it for its own purposes after the breaking off of negotiations.